 CUBIC MUST employ a slow start algorithm, when the cwnd is no more than ssthresh.
-Among the slow start algorithms, CUBIC MAY choose the standard TCP slow start [RFC5681] in general networks, or the limited slow start [RFC3742] or hybrid slow start [HR08] for high-bandwidth and long-distance networks.
+Among the slow start algorithms, CUBIC MAY choose the standard TCP slow start [RFC5681] in general networks, or the limited slow start [RFC3742] or hybrid slow start [HR08] for fast and long-distance networks.

-In the case when CUBIC runs the hybrid slow start [HR08], it may exit the first slow start without incurring any packet loss and thus W\max is undefined.
+In the case when CUBIC runs the hybrid slow start [HR08], it may exit the first slow start without incurring any packet loss and thus W_max is undefined.
 In this special case, CUBIC switches to congestion avoidance and increases its congestion window size using Eq.
-1 where K is set to 0 and W\max is set to the window size when CUBIC just exits the slow start.
+1, where t is the elapsed time since the beginning of the current congestion avoidance, K is set to 0, and W_max is set to the congestion window size at the beginning of the current congestion avoidance.